Facebook shut down 30,000 fake accounts, but does it matter?

 In technology conglomerate Cisco's 2017 Cybersecurity Report, researchers found a resurgence of email spam, which had risen to levels not seen since 2010.
 The spam — much of it pushed by botnets, networks of computers controlled by malicious software, usually without the owners' knowledge — accounted for 65 percent of email.

 Still, global email spam volume falls short of its 2010 highs, said Jaeson Schultz, a threat researcher with Talos, Cisco's security research arm.
-But even at the lower volume, Talos blocks roughly 20 billion email threats each day.
+But even at the lower volume, Talos blocks roughly 500 billion email threats each day, in addition to 20 billion threats on other platforms.

 "Spam, I think, is going to exist in all of these platforms," Schultz said.